rajyash1904/ATM-Machine/README.md

 2.store them in a single folder\
 3.Either use your Java IDE e.g. Eclipse ,InteliJ or NetBeans\
 4.Or in Windows open command prompt and go to project Directory\
-5. run command #javac ATM.java\
+5. run command : javac ATM.java\
 6. After completion your folder will contain 3 .class files\
-7. In command prompt run command # java ATM\
+7. In command prompt run command: java ATM\
 8. Project will start running\